Trump blasts ballots when asked about election aftermath: 'The ballots are a disaster' - 1010 WCSI

 Questioned about Trump’s comments, Democratic nominee Joe Biden rhetorically asked “What country are we in?
 He says he most irrational things.”

-Trump has been consistently training Biden in the polls although some battleground states like Florida and North Carolina show him tied or in the lead.
+Trump has been consistently trailing Biden in the polls although some battleground states like Florida and North Carolina show him tied or in the lead.

 Republican Sen. Mitt Romney, of Utah, also criticized the president’s words, writing in a tweet, “Fundamental to democracy is the peaceful transition of power; without that, there is Belarus.
 Any suggestion that a president might not respect this Constitutional guarantee is both unthinkable and unacceptable.”